Dersu Uzala (1975 film): Background

-Akira Kurosawa had first thought of adapting Arsenyev's book (an autobiography of Arsenyev's time exploring the Russian Far East) during his days as an assistant director.
+Akira Kurosawa had first thought of adapting Arsenyev's book Dersu Uzala (an autobiography of Arsenyev's time exploring the Russian Far East) during his days as an assistant director.
 After completing his film The Idiot (1951), he asked Eijirō Hisaita to help draft a script.
 This script adapted the setting to Japan—making Dersu Uzala an Orok native of Hokkaido—but Kurosawa believed the script was uninteresting and that the relocation to Japan did not work well, so the project was abandoned.
-In 1971, there was interest in Kurosawa shooting a film in the Soviet Union, but it was while Kurosawa promoted Dodes'ka-den (1970) at the Moscow Film Festival that serious discussions were had regarding a new production.
+In 1971, there was interest in Kurosawa shooting a film in the Soviet Union, but it was while Kurosawa later promoted Dodes'ka-den (1970) at the Moscow Film Festival that serious discussions were had regarding a new production.
 In December of that year, Kurosawa attempted suicide during a difficult period in his career, questioning his creative ability after the commercial failure of Dodes'ka-den and the disastrous production of Tora!
 Tora!
 Tora!
 (1970), and the subsequent denial of funds for his productions by Japanese studios.
 At this time too, Kurosawa was both mentally and physically unwell.
 The film historian and biographer Donald Richie writes that Kurosawa also had an unhappy domestic life.